imagekit-developer/imagekit-php/README.md

 ### Using relative file path and URL endpoint

 This method allows you to create an URL to access a file using the relative file path and the ImageKit URL endpoint (`urlEndpoint`).
-The file can be an image, video or any other static file supported by ImageKit.
+The file can be an image, video, or any other static file supported by ImageKit.

 #### Example

 ```php
 $imageURL = $imageKit->url(
     [